goodai-group/goodai-news/README.md

 # AI News Report Generator

 This project is an automated tool that generates comprehensive reports on the latest developments and impacts of AI across various fields.
-It fetches recent news articles, processes them using AI to determine relevance and provide summaries, and compiles a bilingual (English and Chinese) report.
+It fetches recent news articles from multiple sources, processes them using AI to determine relevance and provide summaries, and compiles a bilingual (English and Chinese) report.

 ## Features

-- Fetches recent AI-related news from Google Custom Search API
+- Fetches AI news from multiple sources including RSS feeds and web scraping
+- Filters news articles based on recency
-- Uses OpenAI's GPT model to determine relevance, categorize, and summarize news articles
+- Uses Google's Gemini AI to process and summarize news articles
-- Generates bilingual (English and Chinese) summaries for each news item
+- Generates bilingual (English and Chinese) summaries and comments
-- Attempts to extract more precise article links from general web pages
+- Categorizes news articles into relevant AI fields
-- Compiles a markdown report categorized by different aspects of AI development and application
+- Produces a comprehensive markdown report

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have a Python 3.7+ environment
+- Python 3.7+
-- You have obtained API keys for OpenAI and Google Custom Search
+- Google API key for Gemini AI

 ## Installation

-1. Clone this repository:
+1. Clone the repository:
    ```
    git clone https://github.com/yourusername/ai-news-report-generator.git
    cd ai-news-report-generator